sejjy/mechabar/README.md

 You can modify the configuration files to match your setup.
 However, if you use alternative tools or dependencies, you'll need to adjust the scripts and configurations accordingly.

 ## Credits
-This configuration uses base modules and scripts from prasanthrangan's [hyprdots](https://github.com/prasanthrangan/hyprdots), which served as the foundation for this setup.
+This configuration uses base modules and scripts from **prasanthrangan**'s [hyprdots](https://github.com/prasanthrangan/hyprdots), which served as the foundation for this setup.

+The color scheme is based on the **Catppuccin Mocha** palette.
+You can find more details on the official Catppuccin [website](https://catppuccin.com/palette).